mikeizbicki/cmc-csci040/topic_06_Python_SyntacticSugar/README.md

 We've already seen some examples of syntactic sugar:

 <img src=img/while_for.png width=400px />

+> **IMPORTANT:**
+>
+> We will only cover list comprehensions in class.
+> You must learn the other material in the notes on your own.
+>
+> Practice "learning how to learn".

 List comprehensions are a famous and controversial form of syntactic sugar.
 They can simplify your code a lot, or make it difficult to read.